ering0427/Interactive-Lab-Hub/Final_Project/README.md

 Here are some of the improvements I made to the system:
 1. Modify the code to allow one predicted class per frame.
 2. Only allows the system to send me a message and a video clip if Bella is in the scene for more than 2 seconds.
 If Bella stays in the scene for more than 20 seconds, the camera stops recording and send me a message saying "Bella is still eating."
-3. Adding a threshold of 2 seconds for Martin's detection in case Martin is just passing by.
+3. Add a threshold of 2 seconds for Martin's detection in case Martin is just passing by.